Shooting of a beloved first-grade teacher by 6-year-old a ‘red flag for the country’

-A seriously wounded teacher, a 6-year-old suspect: Why the latest school shooting is a ‘red flag for the country’
+A gravely-injured teacher and 6-year-old suspect: Why the latest school shooting is a ‘red flag for the US’

 Disbelief turns to anger in Newport News, Virginia, after first-grade teacher Abby Zwerner was shot by a 6-year-old student, writes Bevan Hurley